lyz-code/blue-book/docs/zfs_storage_planning.md

 [performs poorly on SMR drives](https://www.servethehome.com/wd-red-smr-vs-cmr-tested-avoid-red-smr/), so if you’re building a NAS, avoid
 [known SMR drives](https://www.truenas.com/community/resources/list-of-known-smr-drives.141/).
-If the drive is labeled as CMR, that’s conventional magnetic recording, which is fine for ZFS.
+If the drive is labeled as CMR ([or PMR](https://en.m.wikipedia.org/wiki/Perpendicular_recording)), that’s conventional magnetic recording, which is fine for ZFS.

 SMR is well suited for high-capacity, low-cost use where writes are few and